rainerkaufmann/BeamProfiler/README.md

 <br>
 (B3) Manually removing the Bayer-filter of the sensor chip.
 However, this process often damages the CMOS and removes the microlens-array in front of the pixels.
 <br><br>
 (C) Using a blank, high resolution CMOS or CCD sensor chip without a Bayer-filter (e.g. https://bit.ly/39TP0wg) and do the wiring, controlling and programming yourself.
-Disadvantage: this process would be very time consuming.
+Disadvantage: this process would be somewhat time consuming.
 <br><br>